 - Differentiated instruction

-Members of our dynamic school community represent over 30 different nationalities which gives us a great mixture of different experiences and cultures.
-This factor makes SIS a stimulating place for all involved.
-The school campus has Preschool classes ( Ages 3 and 4), a Kindergarten and Primary School (Grades 1-6).
+Members of our dynamic school community represent over 40 different nationalities which give us a great mixture of different experiences and cultures.
+The school offers Early Learning Center (ages 3 – 6), a Primary School (Grade 1 – Grade 5), and Secondary School Grade 6 – Grade 12.